Lighting up the world one building at a time

 Spina bifida and hydrocephalus are life threatening conditions, known as ‘neural tube defects’, which can affect a child’s development, motor skills, and ability to cope with everyday life.
 This can have a huge impact on the whole family.
 Many children with spina bifida also have hydrocephalus - which can also occur later in life - and experience many operations and complications.
 Taking folic acid three months before conception until the fourth month of pregnancy can reduce the risk of a baby developing neural tube defects.

 Shine provides specialist support pre-birth and beyond for anyone living with spina bifida and/or hydrocephalus, as well as to parents, families, carers and professional care staff.

-For more information and to get involved see Shine #ShineBright17
+For more information and to get involved see the Shine charity website #ShineBright18

 Elin-Hâf 01970 632471 or email@example.com